-Join Andy Schwanbeck for an in-depth discussion in this video Primary vs. secondary research, part of Foundations of Design Research.
+Join Andy Schwanbeck for an in-depth discussion in this video Primary vs. secondary research, part of Learning Design Research.

 - In this chapter we'll discuss a variety of research methods.
 A research method is a structured process of collecting data.
 Research methods are defined by the quality, such as who did it, how was the information collected, when was it done, and why was it done.
 Understanding what research methods are and how they work will help you to better plan and discuss your research process.
 Most projects you'll encounter will include a variety of different methods that work together to achieve a greater understanding of the problem.